Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat Betting Trends

-- The Knicks have a +240 scoring differential, topping opponents by 2.9 points per game.
-They're putting up 116 points per game to rank 11th in the league and are allowing 113.1 per contest to rank 12th in the NBA.
+- The Knicks are outscoring opponents by 2.9 points per game with a +240 scoring differential overall.
+They put up 116.0 points per game (11th in the NBA) and allow 113.1 per outing (12th in the league).

-- These teams surrender 222.9 points per game combined, 13.4 more points than this matchup's over/under.
+- Combined, these teams give up 222.9 points per game, 13.9 more points than this matchup's over/under.

-- Miami has won 30 games against the spread this year, while failing to cover or pushing 52 times.
+- Miami has covered 30 times in 82 chances against the spread this season.

 Knicks Player Props